BREAK THROUGH BARRIERS. MAXIMIZE YOUR IMPACT.

 from leaving through the back door (and attract more first-timers).Yes!
 Send It Now

 Megachurch Resignations: 10 Lessons for All of US

-My guess is you might have a local pastor to add to that list–who was leading a growing church (if not a megachurch), but isn’t anymore.
+My guess is you might have a local pastor to add to the long list of church resignations–someone who was leading a growing church (if not a megachurch), but isn’t leading there anymore.

 What you won’t find here is a condemnation of any of these pastors.
 There is enough of that on the Internet, and it is not helpful.
 Even if the criticisms are legitimate, as they sometimes are, the bully pulpit of an article isn’t the best place to air them.

 What we do need to understand is how this series of high-profile resignations is actually a bellwether moment for all of us.
 Resist the temptation to see this as a megachurch resignations problem, and understand its implications for you.
 At your church.
 In your position.